ji-podhead/DevOps/cheatsheets.md

       - *gitea/foregejo:* free but selfhosted
       - *gitlabs:* free but limited to 2000 compute minutes
 - 3. ***use prereceive hooks and github enterprise server***
-  - github prereceive hooks let us block an incomming push and create a pr in a public repo
+  - github prereceive hooks let us block an incomming push and create a pr in a public repo (code is sealed)
+    - we delete the workspace folder but push into our private repo before.
   - you can review after testing and merge back into the public repo
     - this way we can seal the code in the public repo until approved and our bot will do the rest
 - 4. ***github enterprise secret scanning*** `not very safe`